-Delegates spend two weeks in a department of their choice, shadowing associates and partners.
+Our vacation schemes are nine days' long, comprising induction and training followed by one week in a seat, shadowing associates and partners.
 In addition, delegates participate in bespoke training sessions and practical exercises to build their skills and knowledge of the law.
 They also enjoy a number of social events where we encourage engagement with current Reed Smith trainees.

 We offer a four-seat programme and our approach to training means trainees are given access to real work and the option to take part in community projects or pro bono work.
 Our departments are structured across offices so that trainees are regularly in touch with colleagues and clients in different offices.